Marketing for Photographers in 2024

 If you know that your target audience for your family photography business is mothers with young children, see if you can find an influencer in your town that speaks directly to fans in that target audience.
 You are looking for high-quality posts and mentions about your business and not just an image credit, all rights reserved or copyright attributed to you.
 Decide in advance what a trade would look like, and make sure to be very clear from the very beginning about your expectations.
 You don’t want to hand over your images and limited copyright only to find out that they didn’t realize you expected links, mentions and Instagram Stories to boot.
 Save yourself some stress and heartache and list out what you want in return from the very beginning.

 If you are ready to build relationships influencers, make sure there is always a call to action for their fans your potential customers to contact you so this strategy will start pulling in leads for your photography business.
 Of course, likes are nice, but this isn’t about likes or vanity metrics.
 Marketing is about getting leads and conversions.
-Have a plan.
+Have a marketing plan.

 12. Plan a workshop